 The Company determines if an arrangement includes a lease at inception.
 Right-of-use assets and lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at the commencement date.
 The right-of-use asset includes any lease payments made and excludes lease incentives.
 The incremental borrowing rate is used in determining the present value of future payments.
 The Company utilizes its incremental borrowing rate, which is the rate incurred to borrow on a collateralized basis over a similar term an amount equal to the lease payments in a similar economic environment.
 The lease terms may include options to extend or terminate the lease.
 Lease expense for minimum lease payments is recognized on a straight-line basis over the non-cancelable lease term.
-The Company has elected not to recognize a right-of-use asset and lease liability for short-term lease.
-A short-term lease is a lease with an expected lease term of 12 months or less and which does not include an option to purchase the underlying asset that the lesse is reasonably certain to exercise.
-The Company also elected the package of practical expedients under the transition guidance that will retain the historical lease classification and initial direct costs for any leases that exist prior to adoption of the new guidance and the practical expedient to not separate lease and non-lease components.
-Prior period amounts have not been adjusted and continue to be reported in accordance with the Company's historical accounting under previous lease guidance, Accounting Standards Codification (ASC) 840, Leases (Topic 840).
-See Note 4 to these financial statements for additional detail.
+The Company has elected not to recognize a right-of-use asset and lease liability for short-term leases.
+A short-term lease is a lease with an expected lease term of 12 months or less and which does not include an option to purchase the underlying asset that the lessee is reasonably certain to exercise.
+See Note 5 to these financial statements for additional detail.